 So both the community and local police departments work within damaged systems consisting of human beings.
-But if police and neighborhood associations or block units work together on building or rebuilding trust through honest conversations and improved practice, we think restoring trust in police is both possible and highly desirable.
+But if police and neighborhood associations or block units work together with city governments on building or rebuilding trust through honest conversations and improved practice, we think restoring trust in police is both possible and highly desirable.

 We are calling upon city government elected and appointed officials, as well as heads of non-profit organizations and foundations, to lead the way in establishing an inclusive but quick dialogue about this particular issue.
 Don't just let this issue sit under the radar until there's yet another dramatic instance of police over-reach on a national scale, or a big problem in your locality.
 That won't be the most productive time to have the conversation.